 But, sometimes we fail to do the same for the four-legged family members who live with us.

-- If your dog has thin fur or isn’t as prepared against the winter elements, consider bundling him or her up in a coat that covers the chest and abdomen.
+- Keep your dog’s hair long through the winter months!
+This will help them to stay warm while the weather is cold.
+If your dog has thin fur or isn’t as prepared against the winter elements, consider bundling him or her up in a coat that covers the chest and abdomen.

 - Feet on your dogs’ nearly always need protection, especially if you’re hiking long distances with your furry companion.
 But, remember, a walk doesn’t have to be long for your pup to be injured by ice or salt on the roads and sidewalks.
 Dog boots or Musher’s wax can help.

 - When approaching icy ponds, keep your dog on a leash.
 You don’t know what patches are unable to support your dog’s weight.

 - For your cats that go outdoors (or dogs), there is always risk of poisoning from the sweet-tasting antifreeze left on roads or driveways.
 Always be vigilant that you keep it picked up, and your pup or cat isn’t licking it up off the ground, as it can cause kidney failure.